Apple Picking and UPick Farms in and around Seattle, Washington

 West Valley U-Pick is one of many small, family-owned farms in the county.
 Beginning in June, buy or pick your own blueberries, raspberries, apples, pears, pluots, and other fruits and vegetables.
 Gala, Fuji, Honeycrisp, and Blondee apples are available for u-pick mid-August to October, then it’s pumpkins.
 Bring a jug or buy one at the farmstand and press your apple cider.
 Kids will love the hand-cranked, old-fashioned press.
 Experiment by adding other fruits to enhance the flavor.

 We want to shout out to Johnson Orchards, where the fruit is in season almost all year.
-While it was USA Today‘s pick as a ‘top 10 apple picking spot,’ this place is about quality fruit, not the raucous fall U-Pick festival that some orchards have become.
+While it was USA Today‘s pick as a ‘top 10 apple picking spot,’ this place is about buying quality fruit, not the raucous fall U-Pick festival that some orchards have become.
 They feature cherries, cherries, and more cherries from mid-June to late July, so expect Bing, Rainier, Van, Lapin, Skeena, and Sweetheart varieties.

 Come back in August for apricots, peaches, or nectarines, as well as pluots, plums, and pears.
 As for apples, they’ve raised apple orchards there since 1904, and the best harvest is from September to December.
 In addition to the many varietals, you can enjoy Johnson’s beautiful rolling hills, changing leaves, extensive bakery items baked each weekend, and classic ca. 1916 apple warehouse.